The Main Types Of Acne

 There are two main types of acne: inflammatory and non-inflammatory.
 Put very simply, the non-inflammatory type of acne can be of two types as well: blackheads and whiteheads.
 Blackheads appear when the pores of the skin open to the surface and the sebum oxidizes (which means that it turns into a brown or black-ish color).
 Furthermore, whiteheads are formed when sebum and bacteria remain underneath the skin surface and this type of acne cannot be released without the help of a professional cosmetologist.

 The inflammatory type of acne appears when a blackhead or whitehead rises to the surface of the skin.
 There are four main types of inflammatory acne out there: papule (when there is a small break in the skin), pustule (the commonly known “zit”), cyst (a very severe form of acne inflammation that contains a lot of pus) and nodules (which appear when the follicle breaks to the bottom).
+For any type of acne, make sure to only use the best acne products.

 For every kind of acne out there, there is an acne treatment.
 Some of the drugstore treatments out there can be quite helpful, but in some cases you may be better off checking with a dermatologist or at least with a cosmetologist.
 They will be able to advise you correctly on which type of acne treatment you may need for your particular condition.
 Furthermore, a dermatologist may be able to prescribe you with medication that is meant to help you relieve yourself from the causes of acne from the inside as well.
 Depending on your particular situation, the best acne treatment will be recommended.